 You should also use the platform to keep tabs on the topics that specific journalists are writing on, which will help you understand exactly what stories will interest a journalist.
 If you regularly follow a journalist’s content, you are likely to know the specific topics they are interested in, and have previously written on, making it easier to tailor a pitch that is likely to catch their eye.

-Tagging clients and the publication in your tweet and encouraging them to share too not only gains more views, but also makes your clients aware of your efforts to achieve the best coverage possible, and also pleases journalists and editors, as you are attempting to drive more readers to their site.
-Sharing your client’s coverage increases the positive relationships between you, your clients and the publication.
+Tagging any interviewees and the publication in your tweet and encouraging them to share too not only gains more views, but also makes stakeholders aware of your efforts to achieve the best coverage possible, and also pleases journalists and editors, as you are attempting to drive more readers to their site.
+Sharing your coverage increases the positive relationships between you, your institution/clients and the publication.

 Follow the news agenda